 Mangrove forests have long been recognised for their diverse set of ecosystem services including carbon sequestration, biodiversity and protection from tropical storms and tidal surges.

-Instead, shrimp farms – which are endorsed by the Bangladeshi government and a host of development organizations including The World Bank – have taken precedence.
+Instead shrimp farms – which are endorsed by the Bangladeshi government and a host of development organizations including The World Bank – have taken precedence.

 “This shouldn’t be surprising” says Maksudur Rahman, conservationist and founder of the Bangladesh Environment and Development Society (BEDS).
 “For many who reside near the coast, the aquaculture industry is their only source of income.”

-The Food and Agriculture Organization (FAO) of the United Nations estimate that about 4.5 million tonnes of farmed marine shrimp entered the international trade in 2019 – that’s more than the amount caught by fishing.
-Notably in China, shrimp exports increased by over 180% in that year alone.
+The Food and Agriculture Organization of the United Nations (FAO) estimate that about 4.5 million tonnes of farmed marine shrimp entered the international trade in 2019 – that’s more than the amount caught by fishing.
+Notably, in China, shrimp exports increased by over 180% in that year alone.

 The Challenge

-- The abandonment of ponds has become an increasingly pressing issue, and intensifies the hardships faced by local communities.
-Shrimp aquaculture relies heavily on shared resources such as mangroves and water, which have traditionally served as vital economic assets for marginalized households.
-As a result, shrimp farmers and agriculturalists have experienced displacement and marginalization, leading to socio-economic challenges within these communities.
+The abandonment of ponds has emerged as a pressing issue, intensifying the hardships faced by local communities.
+Shrimp aquaculture heavily relies on shared resources such as mangroves and water, which have traditionally served as vital economic assets for marginalized households.

 The Solution